I'm Kathleen and I am thrilled you found me.

 A few years later, I got married.

-Together, P and I bought three more houses - a 1920's Portland Foursquare (remodeled kitchen 4), a 1970's California ranch (bedroom, 5) and our current house, a 1990's contemporary in Oakland, California.
+Together, P and I bought three more houses - a 1920's Portland Foursquare (remodeled kitchen 4), a 1970's California ranch (bedroom, 5) and our current house, a 1990's contemporary in Oakland, California (photos are in my blog articles).
 So far, this has been quite an adventure.
 I fell in love with each house while remodeling.
 Eventually, we sold and moved on to the next house project, only to fall in love all over again.
 All the remodeling was done on a very limited budget and part of our success in quickly selling was due to what is now called "staging" the rooms.
 Only, we hadn't staged a thing because that was the way we were already living.

 That got me thinking.
 Ever notice how some people get their houses "ready to sell?"
 We all really know what it takes to make a house "sing" and I wonder, why can't we live that way before we sell our houses?
 Shouldn't we want to make our rooms the very best they can be?